Tevz-Beskovnik/Tevz-Beskovnik/README.md

 * **Zwet-engine:** My very simple 3D game engine made with OpenGL, GLFW, SimdJSON, OpenAL, Conan and cmake.
 Check out [here](https://github.com/Tevzi2/Zwet-engine)
 * **Marching cubes alghoritm in browser:** Runs in browser renders a small section of a noise with the marching cubes algorithm witch you can move trough with a camera.
 Check out [here](https://github.com/Tevzi2/webglelectronproject)
 * **Sharp memory display driver:** SPI display driver for the **sharp memory display**
-* **ESP32 handhel game console:** a game console like interface for the esp32 and the sharp memory display (400x240px), has a feture that lets you implement your own programs/games, can be used for a wide veriety of things from creating pentesting tools to making a game console.
+* **ESP32 handheld game console:** a game console like interface for the esp32 and the sharp memory display (400x240px), has a feture that lets you implement your own programs/games, can be used for a wide veriety of things from creating pentesting tools to making a game console.

 ### Languages I know: